Updated March 2024

 When the home supply exceeds the buyer demand, it’s considered a buyer’s market.
 When this happens, seller’s have high competition and the leverage of the market leans toward buyers.
 You see more buyer concessions, like seller’s assists and home sale contingencies.
 On the flip side, a supply of homes that cannot meet the buyer demand is considered a seller’s market.
 Under these market conditions, buyer’s are in competition and the leverage leans toward the seller’s.
 This is what we have seen amplified in the past couple years, where it’s common to see low days on market, multiple bids, and waived inspections.
 Looking at the measurements for supply and demand helps predict how the market will react so you can be prepared to enter the market as a buyer or seller.

-City-wide in Philadelphia, there was a 13% decrease in the number of new listings in Q3 this year compared to Q3 last year.
-In the suburban counties, the median was a 14% decrease.
-While their inventories both decreased similarly, the demand did not.
+City-wide in Philadelphia, there was a 4% decrease in the number of new listings in Q1 this year compared to Q1 last year.
+In the PA suburban counties, the median was a 6% decrease.
+In the NJ suburban counties, however, the number of units listed increased 3%.

 A number that helps quantify demand vs supply is the month's supply of inventory (MSI.)
-The MSI represents how many months it would take to sell all the homes on the market based on its current sales pace (the demand).
+It combines the inventory and number of listings The MSI represents how many months it would take to sell all the homes on the market based on its current sales pace (the demand).
 An MSI of under 5 usually reflects a seller’s market, 5-7 a balanced market, and > 7 a buyer’s market.

-• Suburbs: The MSI was 1.5 in Q3 2023.
-January was 1.6, which it has hovered around for over a year.
-This means it would take less than two months to sell all the inventory in the suburbs based on the current demand.*
+This means it would take a little over two months to sell all the inventory in the suburbs based on the current demand.

 AFFORDABILITY

 It’s true that higher rates and inflation affect buyer affordability and demand.
-We have already seen the slow-down of accelerating home values in the city, and home values are expected to have nearly zero change over the next 12 months (see forecasts below) in both the city and suburbs.
+We have already seen the slow-down of accelerating home values in the city, and home values are expected to have lower than average change over the next 12 months (see forecasts below) in both the city and suburbs.

 As a buyer, know that a 1% increase for a 30-yr mortgage is about $75 per month for every 100K you borrow.
 We know some buyers have been in the market for a while now.
-If you are one of those buyers, it might be a good time to talk to your lender about getting a new pre-approval to see what you can afford.
+If you are one of those buyers, it might be a good time to talk to your lender about getting an updated pre-approval.
 Rates vary based on your debt to income, your down payment, and credit.
-SO while you may read about 7.8% rates, the range may start much lower at 6.75%.
+So while you may read about 7.8% rates, the range may start much lower at 6.75%.
 Many lenders are also offering to waive their fees for future refinancing.

 Rates are not everything when it comes to affordability.
 There are ways to offset extra costs, like buying down points, seller’s assists, or using loan programs that offer grants.
 There are also Adjustable Rate Mortgages (ARMs) that have lower rates than conventional mortgages in the beginning of your loan.
 There is also an option to refinance when rates get lower.